dojoteef/loltorch/README.md

 ```

 <a name="approach"/>
-##How does LoLTorch work?
+##How does loltorch work?

-LoLTorch first pulls all the ranked match data from the League of Legends API
+loltorch first pulls all the ranked match data from the League of Legends API
 for the Master and Challenger leagues then takes all the features of the match
 (Champion, Role, Runes, Spells, etc) for each participant and puts them into
 a corpus.txt which is then run through word2vec in order to generate vectors